Inspirational conversations with creators about architecture, art, design, entrepreneurship, fashion, film, music, and pop culture.

 After immersing himself in Shakespeare's language and craft at graduate school in Stratford-upon-Avon, Simon Leake joined Amazon.com in its second year of operation.
-He was part of the team that built the company's customer service messaging.
-He then joined their editorial department to create content for the books and DVD divisions.
-After that, he became a freelance copywriter, creating video scripts for a wide variety of clients, including Microsoft, Nordstrom, HP, the World Bank, and the Gates Foundation.
+He was part of the team that built the company's customer service messaging, then joined their editorial department to create content for the books and DVD divisions.
+After that, he became a freelance copywriter, creating video scripts for various clients, including Microsoft, Nordstrom, the World Bank, and the Gates Foundation.

 “Make the emotional and human connection first and foremost”